 Collagen for Skin: What the Research Actually Shows

-Randomized trials and a meta-analysis report that oral collagen peptides improve skin hydration and elasticity over about 8 weeks.
-Here’s the evidence, the realistic effect size, and what collagen can’t do.
+Trials and a meta-analysis report greater skin hydration and elasticity with oral collagen over ~8 weeks.
+The realistic effect — and what it can't do.

 1 min left

 Collagen is the main structural protein in skin, and oral collagen peptides are among the most-studied beauty supplements.
-The honest summary: trials show modest but real improvements in skin hydration and elasticity — not a wrinkle eraser, and not a replacement for sunscreen.
+The honest summary: trials report modest but measurable differences in skin hydration and elasticity versus placebo — not a wrinkle eraser, and not a replacement for sunscreen.

 What studies report

-A double-blind, placebo-controlled study found that specific collagen peptides improved skin elasticity and hydration versus placebo.
+A double-blind, placebo-controlled study reported greater skin elasticity and hydration measurements in the collagen-peptide group than placebo.
 A 2023 systematic review and meta-analysis of randomized trials reached the same direction of effect across multiple studies: oral collagen improved skin hydration and elasticity compared with placebo.

 How long it takes